Achieve more by spending less time – the top 5 time

 1. Which 20% of sources are causing 80% of problems/risks/stress in your environment?
 2. Which 20% of sources are resulting in 80% of the desired outcome?

 Based on your answers you can start prioritising your work and you will soon start realizing that you can achieve much more with less effort and stress.

-Effectively delegating to other people is one of the most powerful activities which create value both for individuals and for organisation.
+Principle 4: Delegate Effectively delegating to other people is one of the most powerful activities which creates value both for individuals and for the organisation.

-To delegate properly you should follow the 4 steps;
+To delegate properly you should follow these 4 steps:

 • Identify the guidelines within which the individual should operate.
 These should be as few as possible, but should include any restriction. • Identify the needed resources. • Set up accountability standards that will be used when evaluating the results. • Specify consequences (positive and negative) of what will happen as a result of the evaluation.